pyston/pyston_v1/README.md

 Currently, Pyston targets Python 2.7, only runs on x86_64 platforms, and only has been tested on Ubuntu.
 Support for more platforms -- along with Python 3 compatibility -- is planned for the future, but this is the initial target due to the fact that Dropbox is on this setup internally.

+> Note: Pyston does not currently work on Mac OSX, but is being actively worked on; stay tuned on [pyston-dev](http://lists.pyston.org/cgi-bin/mailman/listinfo/pyston-dev) to hear when it does.

 Benchmarks are not currently that meaningful since the supported set of benchmarks is too small to be representative; with that caveat, Pyston seems to have better performance than CPython but lags behind PyPy.

+##### Contributing

+Pyston welcomes any sorts of contributions; please see [CONTRIBUTING.md](https://github.com/dropbox/pyston/blob/master/CONTRIBUTING.md) for details.

 ### Roadmap